 "Alternative schools" refers to any school that offers a curriculum, learning environment, or philosophical predisposition that diverges markedly from the mainstream.
-Typical examples of alternative private schools might include: Montessori schools, Waldorf and Arrowsmith.
+Typical examples of alternative private schools and preschools include Montessori, Waldorf, Reggio Emilia, and Arrowsmith.

 Arrowsmith Schools focus on helping students with learning disabilities, through intensive and graduated cognitive exercises.
 The program presupposes the plasticity of the human brain, a concept that has gained much wider acceptance in the broader scientific community and in the public sphere.

-Waldorf schools focus on hands-on activities and the stimulation provided a more holistic approach that downplays seat work.
+Waldorf schools and preschools focus on hands-on activities and the stimulation provided bya a more holistic approach that downplays seat work.

 Parents who enroll their sons or daughters in alternative private schools also have more control than they would find elsewhere.
 Conventional schools have fairly standard curricula and teaching strategies.
 Being private, alternative schools offer more control.

-If your son or daughter has a high aptitude or passion in a certain discipline, some alterantive schools can recognize this and help him or her develop that aptitude.
-Plenty of alternative schools combine classroom education with a particular specialty.
+If your son or daughter has a high aptitude or passion in a certain discipline, some alternative schools can recognize this and help him or her develop that aptitude.
+Plenty of alternative schools and preschools (and daycares) combine classroom education with a particular specialty.
 In countless cases, parents prefer alternative schools because they allow their children to unleash their creativity which may have been stifled in another environment.

 Selecting a private school usually comes down to finding the right fit.
 As such, private schools with clear and identifiable educational visions can help you make a choice based on concrete reasons.